WAR

 Finally, configure the run task:

 You can run a servlet application with the configured Gretty plugin by using the run task.
-For example, the following command runs the jetty-war example:
+For example, to run the jetty-war sample project, run the following command:

 Generate and deploy a WAR archive

-To generate a WAR file with your application using the War plugin, execute the war task.
-For the jetty-war example, a command looks as follows:
+To generate a WAR archive using the War plugin, run the war task.
+For the jetty-war sample project, the command looks as follows:

-You can find the complete examples here: jetty-war and tomcat-war.
+For the complete examples, see jetty-war and tomcat-war.